Residential Moving Tips

 - Pack your current phonebook in case you need to make calls to residents or businesses in your former hometown.

-What NOT To Ship
+What NOT To Ship when You Hire a Mover

 - Do NOT ship: valuable and expensive jewelry, coin and stamp collections, important documents, medications, irreplaceable photos, small handguns or ammunition of any type.